gvwilson/thirdbit/_posts/2021/2021-03-31-fourth-tradition.md

 about computing as a whole is coming from people who have outgrown the "Wernher von Braun" mentality.

-> If you never ask, "Who's responsible for this?" then the answer can't ever be, "You."
+> If you never ask, "Who's responsible for this?" the answer can't ever be, "You."
 >
 > --- a colleague of mine, many years ago